ramon349/Niffler/modules/png-extraction/README.md

 In the OutputDirectory, there will be several sub folders and directories.

 * *metadata.csv*: The metadata from the DICOM images in a csv format.

-* *mapping.csv*: A csv file that maps the DICOM -> PNG file locations.
+Now also contains png path in the png_path column

 * *ImageExtractor.out*: The log file.